-The Institute of Professional Educator Development represents a paradigm shift in which institutions of higher education that prepare P-12 teachers and P-12 schools collaborate and have a shared sense of mission for how to prepare new teachers for the profession.
+The teacher education program at UW-Parkside represents a paradigm shift in which teachers and schools collaborate, and have a shared sense of mission for how to prepare new teachers for the profession.
 Being collaborative does not only mean to work together.
 Collaboration means sharing the part of learning that supports asking questions, reflecting about learning, and assessing in different ways in order to locate an individual's strengths.
 The IPED model utilizes instructional coaching and co-teaching during a teacher candidate's clinical practice to meet the needs of students in the P-12 classroom.
 The co-teaching pair shares classroom responsibilities for planning, instruction, and assessment.

 Co-teaching in its simplest form occurs when two professional educators work together to design learning experiences for the same group of learners.
 Systematic co-teaching models are characterized by:

 - Clearly defined, but differentiated roles, for each co-teacher in the classroom

 - Common curricular vision for the learning they are co-designing

 - Joint accountability for student learning outcomes

 In the UW-Parkside model, one of the educators is an experienced, adaptive expert; the other is a well-prepared "teacher candidate."
 They both participate in an inquiry into best practices for teaching and learning.